10 Best Plants for Goldfish Tanks

 Source

-Vallisneria is a good background plant because it grows tall and spreads through runners.
-Even if goldfish damage a few leaves, it can recover when the tank conditions are stable.
+Vallisneria is a good background plant for goldfish tanks because it grows tall and spreads through runners.

-• Best types: Jungle Val, Italian Val, Corkscrew Val
+Good types include Jungle Val, Italian Val, and Corkscrew Val.

 5. Java Moss